-Netherlands is one of the six original donors to Gavi and has steadily increased its strong and long-term political and financial support.
-Netherlands has taken an active role in Gavi and hosted the first meeting of Gavi’s first replenishment cycle in The Hague in March 2010.
+The Netherlands is one of the original six donors to Gavi and has steadily increased its strong and long-term political and financial support.
+The Netherlands has taken an active role in Gavi and hosted the first meeting of Gavi’s first replenishment cycle in The Hague in March 2010.

-Contributions to the Vaccine Alliance are channelled through direct contributions, IFFIm, and the Matching Fund.
-Netherlands joined IFFIm in 2009, demonstrating its interest in innovative financing for development with a €80 million commitment (2009-2016).
+Contributions to the Vaccine Alliance are channelled through direct contributions, IFFIm and the Matching Fund.
+The Netherlands joined IFFIm in 2009, demonstrating its interest in innovative financing for development with a €80 million commitment (2009–2016).
 The Dutch Postcode Lottery has also provided funding to Gavi.

-The Netherlands has committed €103 million to COVAX AMC.
+The Netherlands has committed €103 million to Gavi COVAX AMC.

 Click on Direct, IFFIm, AMC or Matching Fund in the above key to toggle their data on the graph, click again to show the data